pawelkaczoruk/scramble-cube-script/README.md

 Click [here](https://codepen.io/pawelkaczoruk/pen/KKpPJpV) to see example code and test it.

 ## 2. How to use:
-* Only proper moves are reognized, other moves are ommited
+* Only proper moves are recognized, other moves are ommited
 * Enter proper move:
   * F - front layer
   * U - top layer